Contents

 Guidance at CT/WORK-UP

 However, a donor identified to be engaging in high-risk sexual behaviour may be acceptable at the discretion of the requesting transplant centre.
+In such cases, the transplant centre should be told that the donor meets criteria for high-risk sexual behaviour as outlined above.

 Justification for guidance

 With use of modern screening techniques, the risk of unintended transmission of an infectious disease is very small.
-Stem cell donors undergo in-depth medical and sexual health questionnaires, and will have a face-to-face interview with donor centre staff, allowing ample oppotunity to identify those donors at increased risk of contracting a window-period infection.
+Stem cell donors undergo in-depth medical and sexual health questionnaires, and will have a face-to-face interview with donor centre staff, allowing ample opportunity to identify those donors at increased risk of contracting a window-period infection.
+In many cases, the benefit to the recipient of receiving a donation will vastly outweigh the risk of transmitting an infectious agent.
+Further, since sexual behaviour changes over time, assessment of such risks at time of recruitment is not helpful.

 • No labels